 - Meanwhile, completely dissolve the cornstarch in a small bowl with the water.

-- Remove the cherry filling from the heat and dump into the prepared baking pan or dish.
+- Remove the cherry filling from the heat and dump it into the prepared baking pan or dish.

 For the topping: